Khushhhi/DocumentGPT/README.md

 ```

 ## Current Functionalities
-1. Let's the user upload a .pdf or .txt file
+1. Lets the user upload a .pdf or .txt file
 2. Returns the text output in json format